TommyWithATiger/PU67-TOBOT/README.md

 $ make docker-container-prod
 ```

-These make commands will handle all the work with recreation of containers.
+These make commands will handle all the work with recreation of containers,
-But feel free to use plain docker or docker-compose.
+but feel free to use plain docker or docker-compose.

 ### Entering the production container